place-labs/orthograph-err/README.md

 # Orthograph-err

 > An orthography is a set of conventions for writing a language.
-> It includes norms of spelling, hyphenation, capitalization, word breaks, emphasis, and punctuation.
+> It includes norms of spelling, hyphenation, capitalisation, word breaks, emphasis, and punctuation.

+A GitHub Action for proofreading content.
-This action runs a set of proofreading tools over documentation, user guides and other text content using the wonderfully flexible [textlint](https://textlint.github.io/), flagging any orthograpic errors.
+It provides feedback on documentation, user guides and other text content within your project.
+Using the wonderfully flexible [TextLint](https://textlint.github.io/) any orthographic errors will appear as inline annotations.

 ## Usage

-Your repository should contain a [textlint configuration file](https://textlint.github.io/docs/configuring.html).
+Your repository should contain a [TextLint configuration file](https://textlint.github.io/docs/configuring.html).
+This defines the active rules and desired writing style.

+With this in place, include this action in any workflows that can need feedback.
+PR's or commits to master / release branches are a good option for this.

 ```yaml
 - uses: place-labs/orthograph-err@v1